Alweena-Fatima/BasicInterviewQuestion/Javaoops.md

       we create other the prev one gets terminated.
   ```

+**Static members**
-Static members belong to the class, not to objects.
+- belong to the class, not to objects.
-All objects share the same copy.
-Memory is allocated only once (when the class is loaded).
+- cannot be overriden
+- bind at compile time
+- memory allocation happens only once, because the static keyword fixed a particular memory for that method in ram.
+So when the method is called every time in a program, each time that particular memory is used.

 ```java
       class Student {